-The Department of Safety and Security is located at 2209 Branner Avenue in a brick house directly at the rear of the Stokely Building, which houses both the Department of Education and the university cafeteria.
+The Department of Public Safety is located at 2209 Branner Avenue.
 Office hours are from 8:00 a.m. to 4:30 p.m., Monday through Friday, except for lunch.
-The department maintains non-commissioned security officers on the campus at all times, and they may be contacted by the duty cell phone number, (865) 548-9067.
-All officers are licensed by the State of Tennessee and are easily recognized by their uniforms.
-The local Jefferson County E-911 office should always be contacted for life-threatening emergencies by simply dialing 911.
+The office phone number is (865) 471-3559.
+DPS has security officers on duty 24 hours a day and all officers are licensed by the State of Tennessee.
+Officers may be reached at any time by calling (865) 548.9067.
+DPS also maintains a private protective service license through the State of Tennessee.
+The Jefferson County E-911 office should be contacted for life-threatening emergencies by dialing 911.

 The department works in concert with the local police, fire department and other local emergency responders to maintain a safe campus and ensure that all crimes are reported immediately and investigated.
-A daily crime and fire log are available for review as mandated by both state and federal laws.
-A publication entitled The Eagle Eye Security Guide is available on the university's website (under Student Affairs) which provides both students and staff with important safety tips and what to do in the event of an emergency.
+A daily crime and fire log are available for review as mandated by both state and federal laws (under Student Services) which provides both students and staff with important safety tips and what to do in the event of an emergency.